Heavyweight Hype? Our man in the know talks Joshua v Wilder and much more

 Where to start?
 Six months ago the heavyweight division looked in rude health, but right now it’s hard not to feel a bit flat.
 Wilder beating Stiverne again, Joshua not looking too convincing against Takam and a far from impressive performance from Dillian White.

 With all that in mind, we touched base with our resident boxing expert David Jarvis to find out exactly what we can expect in the coming months and more importantly whether those genuinely big fights are likely to happen.

 The MALESTROM: Do you think Eddie Hearn is avoiding the Deontay Wilder fight because once that happens, there’s not much else out there really?

 David Jarvis: I don’t think so.
 That fight has to happen now.
 Who else is there?
-Fury is in no shape and will need a couple of warm ups.
+Fury is in no shape and will need a couple of warm-ups.
 Parker?
 Okay maybe.
 Another mandatory which could just as easily derail the money express?
 Not ideal.
 I think they have to make that fight for next year.
 I can’t see Hearn standing in the way.
-He may want to but the public are demanding it now.
+He may want to but the public is demanding it now.

 TM: When you see Dominic Breazeale beating Eric Molina and looking for another title shot, it’s all just a bit depressing isn’t it?

 DJ: Absolutely.
 I once wrote that Breazeale was manufactured in a “gym lab” and likened him to a Frankenstein monster because he is not a pure fighter.
 He turned to boxing when he didn’t make it as a pro footballer.
 The now defunct All-American Heavyweight programme, which also recruited Charles Martin, had the idea it could turn big athletes into world champions.